Are the questions on the course exactly the same as the CASC exam?

 How long do each of the tutorials on the course last?

 Tutorials can last anywhere from 8 minutes to 1 hour.
-The tutorials follow a standard structure going through suggested structure, potential phrases, relevant core clinical material and possible alternate scenarios.
-Each tutorial is also accompanied with a contents listing to enable you to access relevant parts of the tutorial quickly.
+The tutorials are ‘timestamped’ and follow a standard structure going through suggested structure, potential phrases, relevant core clinical material and possible alternate scenarios.

 Please take a look at the Free Trial section for examples.